hsemple/pythongis_tutorials/docs/source/error_handling.rst

 Error Handling
 -----------------

-1. If error handling is not explicitly dealt with, Python handles it.
+1. If error handling is not explicitly dealt with, Python will handle it for you, though in terse way that users may not always find easy to understand.
 In the code below, the correct path to myfile.txt is not given, so the Python interpreter throws an exception.

 >>> f = open('myfile.txt')

 .. role:: red

-*Traceback (most recent call last):
+`Traceback (most recent call last):
-File "<pyshell#31>", line 1, in <module>`
+File "<pyshell#31>", line 1, in <module>
 f = open('myfile.txt')
-FileNotFoundError: [Errno 2] No such file or directory: 'myfile.txt'*
+FileNotFoundError: [Errno 2] No such file or directory: 'myfile.txt'`

-Note

-Tracebacks are very important in figuring out what is wrong in your code.
+Tracebacks are very important in figuring out what is wrong in your code and the line number in which the error lies.
 When reading a traceback, start with the last line in the traceback.
-There, you will see the type of  error and a brief explanation.
-Above that you will the text that is causing the error, then above that you will be given the file and line number of the error.
+There, you will see the type of error and a brief explanation of the error.
+Above that you will see the text that is causing the error, then above that you will be given the file and line number of the error.

+Although tracebacks are useful, they are not the most graceful way to handle errors in your code.
+It is possible to write code so that errors are handled gracefully.

+**Try ...
+Except Block**

-2. To capture error, at a minimum, you can create a try ... except blocks, as shown below and enclose your code in the try block.
+To capture errors and deal with them gracefully, at a minimum, you can create a *try ... except* blocks, as shown below and enclose your code in the try block.
 Next, write an error message and place it in the except block.
 When the code runs, if an exception occurs, it will be handled by the except block.

 .. code-block:: python